vuejs/v2.vuejs.org/src/guide/single-file-components.md

 ## Introduction

-In many Vue projects, global components will be defined using `Vue.component`, followed by `new Vue({ el: '#container '})` to target a container element in the body of every page.
+In many Vue projects, global components will be defined using `Vue.component`, followed by `new Vue({ el: '#container' })` to target a container element in the body of every page.

 This can work very well for small to medium-sized projects, where JavaScript is only used to enhance certain views.
 In more complex projects however, or when your frontend is entirely driven by JavaScript, these disadvantages become apparent: